 In short, the origins of “Open source” as a term are a lot more convoluted than is often made out to be.
 The OSI was certainly important popularizing the term, but this doesn’t mean they single-handedly invented it, much less have control over how anyone uses it.

-Various usages of open source found in a quick Usenet search with Google Groups.
+Many more usages of open source can be found in Usenet search with Google Groups.
 I tried downloading the Internet Archives for better searching/numbers, but that doesn’t seem to work at the moment, so this will have to do.

 BSD’s open source policy meant that user developed software